phalcon-kit/docs/docs/core/loader.md

 In this script:

 - We include the global loader.php to initialize the autoloading process.
-- An instance of Zemit\Bootstrap is created and executed, which kickstarts the application.
+- An instance of PhalconKit\Bootstrap is created and executed, which kickstarts the application.
 This approach encapsulates the initialization and routing in a structured manner, enhancing maintainability and security.

 ### Public Entry Point

-The `./public/index.php` file is designated as the primary entry point for **web server** interactions with your Zemit application.
+The `./public/index.php` file is designated as the primary entry point for **web server** interactions with your Phalcon Kit application.
 This file should reside in the `public` directory of your project.
 The purpose of this configuration is to enhance security by restricting web server access solely to the `public` directory, thereby shielding the rest of your application's structure and critical files from direct exposure.